Ruth S. Granniss

-Ruth S. Granniss (1872-1954) was an American librarian, known for her longtime position as Librarian of the Grolier Club, which she held from 1906 to 1944.
+Ruth S. Granniss (February 17, 1873 – March 6, 1954) was an American librarian, known for her longtime position as Librarian of the Grolier Club, which she held from 1906 to 1944.

 Early life

-Ruth Shepard Granniss was born in 1872 in Old Saybrook, Connecticut, to John Henry and Mary Witter (Shepard) Granniss.
+Ruth Shepard Granniss was born on February 17, 1873 in Old Saybrook, Connecticut, to John Henry and Mary Witter (Shepard) Granniss.
 She had one sister, Miss Sarah Gray Granniss.
 She was initially educated by her aunt, Frances C. Shepard, and later attended the Rye Seminary, where she met her lifelong friend, Henrietta C. Bartlett.
 She taught Latin at the Old Saybrook School from 1894 to 1901, and, like Bartlett, attended the Pratt Institute Library School, from which she graduated in 1902.
 She served as president of the Graduates' Association of the Pratt Institute School of Library Science from 1909-1910.
 Granniss became a friend and colleague of the Pratt Institute's director, Mary Wright Plummer.

 In 1917, Ruth and her mother Mary were in a serious streetcar wreck while Ruth was visiting her family in Connecticut.
 Her mother was killed, and Ruth suffered serious injuries.
 She recuperated slowly at San Raphael Hospital in New Haven.
 Her colleagues at the Grolier Club helped defray her hospital expenses.